ShivaniAdimulam/solvativeTask/README.md

 # Completed

-The task main goal was to give points to other user as a thanking note which has been accomplished using node js and mongodb by creating the apis,Below are the list of apis please refer:
+The task main goal was to give points to other user as a thanking note which has been accomplished using node js and mongodb by creating the apis,Below are the list of apis please refer.

+All the test case have handled for validation in case of points giving api and in other required apis too

-#REST APIs
+** REST APIs **

 User - Create, Edit, Get user List